 - The pain often gets better with activity or exercise.

-- Back pain may begin in the sacroiliac joints (between the pelvis and spine).
+- Back pain may begin in the joint between the pelvis and spine (sacroiliac joints).
 Over time, it may involve all or part of the spine.

 - The joints between your ribs and breastbone, so that you cannot expand your chest fully